Does the size of your waistline say anything about your health?

 The human body is made up of fat, lean tissue, bones, and water.
 After age 30, we naturally begin to lose lean tissue, including muscle mass.
 Since muscle burns a relatively large percentage of calories, decreased muscle mass means our bodies are less able to maintain the number of calories we consumed when we were younger.
 In addition, bones may begin to lose some of their minerals and become less dense.
 To make matters worse, our metabolism begins to slow, with fat tissue building up toward the center of the body, including around the internal organs.

 Genetics is also a factor.
-Some of us are simply predisposition to store excess weight around the waist.
+Some of us are simply predisposed to store excess weight around the waist.

 The problem of increased belly fat runs deeper than no longer being able to zip up our jeans.

 Research shows that belly fat also carries serious health risks.
-The primary villain is visceral fat that accumulates around abdominal organs.
-This type of fat is metabolically active and has been strongly linked to a host of serious disease risks, including heart disease, cancer and dementia.
+The primary villain is visceral fat that accumulates around the abdominal organs.
+This type of fat is metabolically active and has been strongly linked to a host of serious disease risks, including heart disease, cancer, and dementia.

 Unlike the cells in subcutaneous fat, visceral fat secretes hormones and a variety of chemicals that have been linked to diseases that commonly afflict older adults.
 For example, a 16-year study of nurses found that visceral fat produces retinol-binding protein 4 (RBP4) which increases the risk of developing coronary heart disease.
 Likewise, The Million Women Study in Britain found a direct link between the development of coronary heart disease and an increase in waist circumference over a 20-year period.
 The study found that the chances of developing heart disease were doubled among the women with the largest waists – even when other coronary risk factors were accounted for.